Page contents

 How do you become a Deputy?

-The Deputy also needs to provide undertakings to the Court about how they will conduct their role, including their own financial standing and suitability to be appointed.
+The Deputy also needs to provide undertakings to the Court about how they will conduct their role.
+This includes their own financial standing and suitability to be appointed.

 Who can become a Deputy?